telerik/maui-docs/installation/approaches.md

 # Installation Approaches for Telerik .NET MAUI

 You can use Telerik UI for .NET MAUI on Windows and macOS.
-Depending on the operation system you are using and on the preferred way to work with the product, the suite can be installed in the following ways:
+Depending on your operating system and on the preferred way to work with the product, you can install the UI components suite in several ways:

 * [(Windows) MSI file installation](#msi-file-installation)
 * [(macOS) PKG file installation](#pkg-file-installation)